Baby nursery decor

 Before you rush out and start wading through the range of options available (and there are heaps), begin by spending some time in the room you plan to transform into the baby’s nursery.

-Think of how you would like the general layout of the nursery to be, in particular where the larger pieces of furniture will go – and work your way around the nursery.
+Think of how you would like the general layout of the nursery and baby room design to be, in particular where the larger pieces of furniture will go – and work your way around the nursery.
+Use our baby room decorator to setup the exact size of the room you have at home including bits and pieces like the doors, windows and more – then simply click and drag the furniture around to see how it would all fit and look.

 You should pop into the nursery and make observations during different times of the day, so you can work out which areas are most ideal for placing the cot.
 In general, to keep your baby sleeping well, avoid draughty areas and spots saturated in sunlight especially early in the morning, or a corner of the room flooded by street lights shining through the window during the night.